sockethub/sockethub/README.md

       - simple-xmpp : `libexpat1` `libicu-dev`
       - node-stringprep (dependency of several packages) : `libicu-dev`

-  NOTE: **version v0.10.x** or greater required due to module dependencies.
+  NOTE: node **version v0.10.x** or greater required due to module dependencies.

   Instructions on installing node v0.10.x on Ubuntu 12.04 LTS see this